Theatre Review: Elephant, Greenwich Theatre

 Theatre Review: The Cherry Orchard, Greenwich Playhouse

-April 7, 2010 by Peter Jolly
+April 7, 2010 By Peter Jolly

 A small theatre space (and Greenwich Playhouse is truly tiny) has the effect of placing actors under intense scrutiny.
 Sometimes that enables the audience to understand and clarify the detail, and sometimes it means you can’t see the cherry orchard for the trees.
 Galleon Theatre’s production of Chekhov’s play at the Greenwich Playhouse falls into the latter category.
 There are some good performances that explore Chekhov’s characters, and there are moments when the power of the language and imagery are vivid – but some larger flaws in Bruce Jamieson’s production overshadow these positives.